CrunchyData/crunchy-katacoda/postgis/load_data/04-ogr2ogr.md

 geometry column in the new table will be `wkb_geometry`.
 But in this example we'll give it another name `geom`.

 Layer creation options are format-specific.
-The list for Postgres/PostGIS can be found on [this page](https://gdal.org/drivers/vector/pg.html).
+The list applicable to Postgres/PostGIS can be found on [this page](https://gdal.org/drivers/vector/pg.html).

 Let's log in to Postgres and take a look around: